cecat/WeatherStation/src/ideaSpark/README.md

 # ideaSpark Weather Kit

-This repository replaces the (effectively useless) instruction manual for the [ideaSpark Weather Station](https://gitlab.com/GJKJ/WSK).
+This repository replaces the instruction manual for the [ideaSpark Weather Station](https://gitlab.com/GJKJ/WSK).

-You'll still want to download the instruction manual from the ideaSpark repo and unzip it as some of the figures are helpful (even though the Arduino IDE images are from Windows, where the menus are slighly different than on a Mac).
+You'll still want to download the Guide_Manual.. doc file from the ideaSpark repo and unzip it as some of the figures are helpful (though note that the Arduino IDE images are from Windows, where the menus are slighly different than on a Mac).

-The instructions here are tested only on a Mac. using a MacBook with Apple silicon (vs. Intel)
+The instructions here are tested only on a Mac. using a MacBook with Apple silicon (M2).

+If you have already set up the SparkFun Weather Station Kit and gotten it running you'll already have done several of the steps below.
+You can skip step 2 in this case.

 February 2024
 CeCat

 --------------------

+## Step 1: Assemble the Kit

+These kits require some soldering to put headers onto several of the sensors.
+Once you've done that, you're ready to assemble.
+Note first that the ESP8266 processor board is too wide to straddle the middle channel on the breadboards that came in the kit, but you only need the pins on the right side (when viewing the board with the USB interface facing down and toward you).
+That is, the side with pins D0, D1....G, 3V.

+The image in the ideaSpark kit is helpful, though they are using pins D3 and D4 to connect the OLED display and 2 of the sensors (using I2C).
+The default for the I2C libraries is to use D1 and D2.
+It doesn't matter which you use, as long as you select the right instance of **Wire.begin** line within the *setup()* portion of the ideaSpark.ino code (about line 62 or 63).

+### Wiring

-## Step 1: Install USB-To-Serial
+## Step 2: Install USB-To-Serial

 ### Download Drivers
 Download the